IBB’s spokesperson, Afegbua says he has survived two assassination attempts

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!

-The former commissioner for information and orientation in Edo State, made the disclosure in an interview in The Nation newspaper published on Saturday, August 7.
+The former commissioner for information and orientation in Edo State made the disclosure in an interview with The Nation newspaper which was published on Saturday, August 7.

 Though Afegbua did not go into the details about the attempts on his life, he disclosed that those scenarios were close shaves with death.